ItachiUchihaVictor/TPTS/README.md

 In this example, samll_terrain.off is the terrain data file and 8 is the separation factor and the error bound e is equal to 0.25.

-The program assumes that there is a poilist.txt file under the same folder. poilist.txt contains the information of the POIs to be indexed.
+The program assumes that there is a poilist.txt file under the same folder. poilist.txt contains the information of the POIs.
 The first POI in the list will be the source point s and the last POI in the list will be the destination and other POIs in the list will be all included in P.

 The format of the poilist.txt: